christianrauch/apriltag_ros/README.md

             blur: 0.0               # sigma of Gaussian blur for quad detection
             refine-edges: 1         # snap to strong gradients
             threads: 1              # number of threads
-            refine-decode: 0        # increase the number of detected tags
-            refine-pose: 0          # increase the accuracy of the extracted pose
             debug: 0                # write additional debugging images to current working directory

             # (optional) list of tags